JoshuaMacklin/To-Do-List/README.md

 ## Lessons Learned:

 No matter what your experience level, being an engineer means continuously learning.
 Something you'd think as simple as a todo list would be a straight forward thing, but as I was coding this program, I learned that theres Thousands of ways I could have done it.

+## Whats Next?:

+Adding in a save feature where it can store the tasks in a cookie, or adding in a database with authentication would mean anyone could use this website as their online task list.